louvelg/jsf-primefaces-spring-example/README.md

 jsf-primefaces-spring-example
 =============================

-A bootstrap projet to have JSF, Primefaces and spring in a project
+A bootstrap projet to have JSF, Primefaces and spring in a project build with gradle for Eclispe (or STS)